 Mutual Funds are one of the best starting points.
 With mutual funds, you can set up a Systematic Withdrawal Program where every month, quarter or year, you automatically determine a set amount of income.
 The income amount is arbitrary but investors often choose a reasonable target in hopes of providing income while maintaining capital.
 Many experts feel that 6% to 9% is a reasonable target.

 One of my favorite examples is the Templeton Growth Fund where someone invests $100,000 and withdrawals $750.00 per month (the equivalent of 9%).
 Every month, Templeton sells $750.00 at the market price.
 Ask your financial advisor for more details.
 While Templeton has been a leader in marketing this concept, it can apply to any mutual fund.
 The most important thing to be said here is that aggressive marketing can sometimes omit the fact that mutual funds are not guaranteed and there can be significant fluctuations from time to time.

 The one downside I will point out is that SWPs can work against you when markets tumble.
 In fact, to keep the same level of income, you will need to sell more units at lower prices.
 Selling more units at cheaper prices is the opposite of the golden rule of investing – buy low sell high.

 Another alternative for mutual fund investors is the income fund.
 These funds are designed to pay a fixed level of income through a distribution.
 Unlike the SWP, instead of selling units every month, the administration is taken care of for you.

-In my opinion, the accounting from a taxation perspective is a key advantage.
-Every buy/sell in a SWP requires that you calculate the adjusted cost base (ACB) which can be very cumbersome for the average person.
+In my opinion, accounting from a taxation perspective is a key advantage.
+Every buy/sell in an SWP requires that you calculate the adjusted cost base (ACB) which can be very cumbersome for the average person.

 There are many options for retirees looking to increase their income with non-registered investments.
 Understand the issues and implications so you can make the right choice.